 Research and knowledge exchange

 My current research is based on the history of the former Canterbury Prison which was purchased by the University in 2013.
 The main focus of this is to produce a critical history which can be presented to the public through a number of mediums.
-Earlier this year I was awarded about £5,000 to run an intern project to gather data about the prison and to beging to develop life histories of some of the former prisoners.
+I was awarded about £5,000 to run an intern project to gather data about the prison and to beging to develop life histories of some of the former prisoners.
 I am also working with the University to develop plans for a heritage centre at the former prison site.

 I am currently supervising a PhD student working on prison officers' understanding of their working role within open prisons.
 I am happy to supervise students in the areas of prisons, policing, critical criminology and the history of crime and criminal justice.